telerik/kendo-ui-core/docs/api/javascript/drawing/element.md

 The path instance will be monitored for changes.
 It can be replaced by calling the [clip](#methods-clip) method.

-> The VML surface (IE 8 and earlier) will clip to the path bounding rectangle.

 #### Example - setting clipping path on an element
     <div id="surface"></div>
     <script>